1999–2000 Toronto Maple Leafs season: Regular season

 The Maple Leafs had their second consecutive 45-win season and broke the 1992–93 franchise record for most points accumulated in a season.
 Mats Sundin averaged a point per game, scoring 32 goals and picking up 41 assists for 73 points in 73 games.
 Jonas Hoglund had a career year, finishing third on the team in points with 56 (29 goals and 27 assists).
 Goaltender Curtis Joseph set a Maple Leafs record for wins in a season by a goaltender, with 36.
 The Leafs put Steve Sullivan on waivers and on October 23, 1999, he was picked up by the Chicago Blackhawks.
 In early 2000, Wendel Clark returned to the Leafs for the third time and had a two-goal game on February 1 in a 5–3 Maple Leafs win at Tampa Bay.
 In March, the Leafs traded Mike Johnson to Tampa Bay in exchange for Darcy Tucker.

 The Leafs got off to a red-hot start to the season, winning 10 of their first 14 games with four shutouts.
 The team suffered a setback on December 4, 1999, in a home game against the Pittsburgh Penguins.
 Forward Yanic Perreault was coming around the Pittsburgh net with the puck when Penguins goaltender Tom Barrasso slashed Perreault with his goalie stick.
 Perreault suffered a broken arm and missed 23 games; Barrasso received a four-game suspension for his actions.
 Another setback occurred on March 11 at Ottawa, when Senators forward Marian Hossa was attempting to clear the puck out of the centre-ice zone.
-Hossa swung his stick in a golf-swing motion and caught Toronto defenceman Bryan Berard in his right eye.
+Hossa swung his stick in a golf-swing motion and caught Toronto defenseman Bryan Berard in his right eye.
 Berard had to leave the game due to the injury and Hossa was assessed with a double minor for high-sticking.
 It was the last NHL game Berard would play for nearly a year-and-a-half.
 Additionally, Sergei Berezin, a 37-goal scorer in 1998–99, missed 21 games for the team, but nonetheless finished with a solid 26 goals for Toronto.
 Despite these hindrances, the Leafs battled on, defeating four solid teams between March 16 and April 1 (Detroit on March 16, New Jersey on March 25, St. Louis on March 29 and Washington on April 1).
 The Leafs finished third in the Eastern Conference and first in the Northeast Division—the first time the Leafs had won a division title since 1938.
 Mats Sundin led all skaters in overtime goals scored, with four.